 Weather: It’s 9:27pm and I’m finally feeling sun on my face for the first time today.
 I awoke to wet snow falling fervently and sticking to boot.
 Who-WHAAA!?
 It’s melted off the boardwalks now, but it snowed most of the day and momentarily seemed like the beginning of winter again.
 Then, I remembered it’s May.
 Yesterday, it was rather gale along with cold rain.
 Some friends attempted to paddle over here on kayaks from neighboring villages.
 They tried, but turned around in vain.
 As Sara said, it was “several degrees of nasty” out there.
 CHA-dang!
 Saturday was quintessential: sunny, 54 degrees, a faint cool wind, birds fluttering about, kids playing...
 That’s how Alaska likes to share the elements… (I’m an ellipsis floozy.
 Can you tell?
 It’s all about the implication assuming what you know already or how lofty your imagination is to fill in the blank and, lets be honest, my laziness to wrap up a sentence.)

+As the daylight hours wax the sun doesn’t rise and fall insomuch as roll around in the sky.
 When it’s not rolling around, there’s still twilight.
 Extra sunlight also fosters this innate energy, where I constantly think, “Sleep… sleep is for the weak.
 I can keep going.”
 I guess the sun looking like it's rolling around the horizon is indicative of how I feel this time of year.
 I know I'm not alone on this one.
 It’s still neat to think about being on top of the world.
 Each summer’s approach I also recall when I first moved to Alaska, squatting/camping and working in Seward for six weeks with no clue that I would end up being here for six years so far.
 I wonder if those feelings will ever fade.

-* I’ve been blessed with an abundance of wonderful folks in the “Tundra Triangle” this year (Joolee & Bill, Kyle, Jim, Deanna, Sonya, Vicki, Pete & Tammy, Shaun & Sara, Maria, Shannon, Garry, b-ball ladies…).
+The whole school year: * I’ve been blessed with an abundance of wonderful folks in the “Tundra Triangle” this year (Joolee & Bill, Kyle, Jim, Deanna, Sonya, Vicki, Pete & Tammy, Shaun & Sara, Maria, Shannon, Garry, b-ball ladies…).
 Our Thursday dinners, Sunday basketball, sporadic poker and game nights, sports traveling, and Bethel encounters have all kept me entertained and sane this year.
 A couple of times I’ve been able to see old cronies who now live in Napaskiak and Oscarville (Sara, Christina, Erin...), outlying Bethel.
 I love you all… thanks.

 * The class that has finally congealed this year has been interesting.
 That’s all I have to say on that right now.
 I’ve been exceeding my capacity with schoolwork with end of the year testing, grading, and finalizing things.
 In other words, I’m inundated with school tasks throughout the day, so talking about it afterward can be a bit draining at times.
 I have to say in short though that I love my little friends at school and what we experience together drives me and makes up part of who I am.